nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 title: User Guide
 ---
 <img src="images/meddict_logo.png" alt="MedDict Logo" style="max-width: 200px; width: 100%; margin: 0" />

 ### About us

-Welcome to the MedDict User Guide!
+Welcome to the **MedDict User Guide!** 🎉

+We're excited to have you on board with us 🥳🥳

 MedDict is a _desktop application designed for medical staff_ who manage a large number of patients.
 It simplifies data entry and retrieval, allowing quick access to contact details, patient conditions, and the progress of recurring or long-term patients.
 The application is designed with large databases in mind, supporting a streamlined process for tracking medical history, patient appointments, and treatment progress.

-Unlike most other applications who predominantly function on a Graphical User Interface (GUI) where most of the user's inputs and outputs are achieved via the use of a mouse or touchscreen, MedDict is built upon the philosophy that a Command Line Interface (CLI) -- where all features and utility can be achieved via typed-in commands -- would be far more efficient.
+Unlike most other applications who predominantly function on a **Graphical User Interface (GUI)** where most of the user's inputs and outputs are achieved via the use of a mouse or touchscreen, MedDict is built upon the philosophy that a **Command Line Interface (CLI)** -- where all features and utility can be achieved via typed-in commands -- would be far more efficient.

 <img src="images/gui_vs_cli.png" alt="GUI vs CLI" style="width: 100%; display: block; margin: 0 auto;" />